jooplaan/erase-personal-data/README.md

 ⚠️ **Warning**: This command makes **irreversible changes** to your database.

+⚠️ **Important**: This command performs a **best-effort sanitization** of common WordPress plugins and core data.
+It does **not guarantee** removal of ALL personal data from your database.
+Some plugins may store data in custom tables or unusual locations not covered by this tool.

 ### Before Running

 1. ✅ **Always backup your database** before importing
 2. ✅ Test on a development environment first
 3. ✅ Verify you have proper authorization
 4. ✅ Review the sanitization queries for your use case
+5. ✅ **Manually verify** that sensitive data has been properly sanitized
+6. ✅ Check for plugins not yet supported and contribute support for them!

 ### Recommended Workflow